21 cm intensity mapping with the Five hundred metre Aperture Spherical Telescope: Anticipated science

+FAST observations will reach much deeper than the Parkes survey.
+If both CHIME and the FAST 21 cm survey are operating at the same time, then sharing catalogues and observations of these sources will make both surveys more productive in this effort.
+CHIME has the advantage that it is scanning a large celestial latitude band, simultaneously providing more coverage and detection rate, while FAST has the advantage of a larger collecting area and thus signal-to-noise ratio on these events.
+The FAST intensity mapping is a transit mode: once a source is detected, the pulse pattern of the source can be searched for, both in future scans and retrospectively, in each day's data.
+Given the recent success of radio-transient searches, it is reasonable to anticipate that completely new types of sources will appear in the FAST observations.

-Because of its large field of view, FAST will provide an capability to time known pulsars, and eventually to search for new ones.
-FAST also has receivers in many bands and already a program for pulsar timing and dispersion/de-dispersion treatment.
-All pulsars in the mostly Northern hemisphere FOV will spend from 5 minutes to hours within the FAST intensity mapping fields of view.
-From a list of locations and dispersion measures a data set of timing and scintillation for hundreds of pulsars will be produced.
+Because of its large field of view, FAST will provide the capability to time known pulsars, and eventually to search for new ones, especially in combination with other surveys (see e.g. \citealt{FASTHobbs2014}).
+FAST also has receivers in many bands, and a programme is in place for pulsar timing and dispersion/de-dispersion treatment.
+All pulsars in the mostly northern hemisphere will spend from five minutes to hours within the FAST intensity mapping fields of view.
+From a list of locations and dispersion measures, a data set of timing and scintillation for hundreds of pulsars will be produced.